molbal/ai-phpdoc/readme.md

 ## Prerequisites

+This package uses the OpenAI API.
 Before using AI PHPDocs, you will need to have an OpenAI API key set as an environment variable.

 ```shell
 export OPENAI_KEY=...
 ```

+You can get an API key at https://beta.openai.com/account/api-keys

 ## Installation